Negative thoughts a cognitive distortion or just sadness?

 Activities you must try:

 - Start putting up positive images in your room, work area.
 It’s going to change the vibe, keep your mood refreshed, and help you urge to do more.

 - Make up your own personal mantra.
 Set up some phrases or set of words that you can recall every time you are upset.
-It can be a lyric of your favorite song, a poem or sentences.
+It can be a lyric of your favorite song, a poem, or a sentence.
 Saying sentences like “I’m enough for myself” “I’ll get through it”

-- Every time you come with a negative event or a thought, ask yourself how did it shaped you?
-Was it worth to get upset about?
-What new thing you learned out of it?
+- Every time you come with a negative event or a thought, ask yourself how did it shape you?
+Was it worth getting upset about?
+What new thing did you learn out of it?
 Did it helped you grow?
-Honestly this works the best!
+Honestly, this works the best!

 - Start making your gratitude journal.
-Start listing the few thing that made up your day and how do you feel about them.
+Start listing the few things that made up your day and how do you feel about them.
 Write down the little good things you are happy about.

-- Another exciting activity, is to stand in front of mirror and say out loud the things you love about yourself!
+- Another exciting activity is to stand in front of the mirror and say out loud the things you love about yourself!
 It will change your mood immediately and help you boost your self-confidence and esteem!